AdrianlowSH/Getting-and-Cleaning-Data-Course-Project/README.md

 4. Change the column names to appropriate dscriptive column names.

-5. Create a tidy data set based on activity and subject saved as tidy.txt
+5. Create a tidy data set based on activity and subject saved as TidiedData.txt